Man gets 30 years in shooting deaths of 2 Colorado teens

 COLORADO SPRINGS, Colo.
-(AP) - A man who pleaded guilty to conspiravy in the shooting deaths of two Colorado Springs teenagers was sentenced Monday to 30 years in prison.
+(AP) - A man who pleaded guilty to conspiracy in the shooting deaths of two Colorado Springs teenagers was sentenced Monday to 30 years in prison.

 Marco Garcia-Bravo, 34, was sentenced during a tearful hearing after previously pleading guilty to two counts of conspiracy to commit second-degree murder in the 2017 deaths of 16-year-old Natalie Cano-Partida and 15-year-old Derek Greer, The Colorado Springs Gazette reported.